- What if?

 Finally - what do you do, when a careless server issue wipes your all your work and “production” source code?
 And you didn’t have backups?
 (Backups are for novices, anyway.
 And “real” developers code in production!)

 Well - you start again from scratch.
 One more time.
 With “worn-out tools”.

 I’m glad I didn’t give up.
 I’m still worried I will.

 I’m thankful to a lot of people who have contributed in multiple ways to help launch all of these websites:

 Navdeep Singh - who built the first LibreJS compliant prototype for wordpress + woocommerce and then also learnt enough Ruby to build a Rails + Solidus prototype!
 His research and contribution was invaluable.

 Amit, Nishant, Prayas, Nandan and Rohit - for supporting the effort since its inception, for regular testing and constructive feedback.

-I am sure Rajeev Karwal sir would’ve been been proud to see all of this launched finally.
+I am sure Rajeev Karwal sir would’ve been proud to see all of this launched finally.
 I miss his honest counsel, encouragement and wisdom at this juncture.
 This effort is dedicated to his memory.